knocklabs/react-notification-feed/README.md

-# Knock Notification Feed
+# React notification feed

-> A set of feed components for integrating Knock into a React application.
+A set of feed components for integrating Knock into a React application.

 Note: these components currently only support React web, and not React native.